 The main structure being used within the international business and investment world is the New Zealand foreign trust.
-Provided settlor and assets are outside New Zealand, such a trust does not need to file a tax return in New Zealand as its earnings are not subject to New Zealand tax.
-Since February 2017, all new Foreign trusts must be registered with the Inland Revenue Department (IRD).
+Provided settlor and assets are outside New Zealand, the trust’s earnings are not subject to New Zealand tax.
+Since February 2017, all NZ foreign trusts must be registered with the Inland Revenue Department (IRD).
 We need to supply information that will allow the IRD to satisfy themselves that it does in fact fall within the parameters of a qualifying New Zealand Foreign trust and that there are no New Zealand tax liabilities.
-IN Fiduciary Services generally uses a dedicated company as trustee for each trust.
+IN Fiduciary Services generally uses a dedicated private trustee company as trustee for each trust.

-New Zealand introduced two other potential structures, the Limited Partnership (LP) and the so-called Look-Through-Company (LTC).
+New Zealand provides other interesting structures, the Limited Partnership (LP) and the Look-Through-Company (LTC).
 Both are of interest for international parties using the New Zealand jurisdiction.